H2tech/H2Fleet/README.md

 Originally designed by John Hickman and developed with Jason Munro, ten years’ of Hydrogen Cell R&D experience has resulted in a high-end product, built from marine-grade stainless steel and titanium, designed to be ahead of the game.

+All the kits are high quality and clear running and will provide a solution to your emission issues, fuel economy and lack of performance with astounding results - ( wheres the astounding results )

 Benefits in relation to product group - haulage

 > Reduced CO - HO ::  Euro standards Age and make of vehicles and what their MOT readings got to. http://www.sykes-pickavant.com/products/electrical-diagnostics-and-test-tools/emissions/1041